Manpreet-Singh-2004/Routing_Table_Visualizer/README.md

 - Steps: A list of strings explaining each step the algorithm took.

-- Visual: The computed path is highlighted on the canvas.
+- Visual: The computed path is highlighted on the canvas